Skip to main content

 Key takeaway

-Unrestricted file upload vulnerabilities arise when servers validate uploads by extension alone rather than by content type and execution context.
-A blocklist of dangerous extensions is always incomplete because server configuration files (like Apache's .htaccess) can remap any innocuous extension to an executable handler, making the original filter irrelevant.
-The correct defense is to store all user uploads outside the web root entirely, so even a successfully uploaded PHP file can never be reached by an HTTP request.
+Unrestricted file upload bugs come from validating uploads by extension alone rather than by content type and execution context.
+A blocklist of dangerous extensions is always incomplete, because a server configuration file like Apache's .htaccess can remap any innocuous extension to an executable handler and make the original filter irrelevant.
+The real defense is storing uploads outside the web root, so even a successfully uploaded PHP file is unreachable by HTTP.

 Related reading